bartbutenaers/node-red-contrib-xterm/README.md

 This communication mechanism allows data to be pushed on the fly to the terminal (e.g. when tailing a file), where it will be displayed to the user).

 ### Limitations
 Since multiple flow editors can be active at the same time, some kind of terminal management is required.
-To accomplish this, the sidebar channel assigns a ***unique terminal Id*** to the flow editor where it is being displayed.
-That terminal id is being transferred between the terminal window (client side) and the pseudo terminal (server side) to make sure the data of the multiple terminals don't get mixed.
+To accomplish this, the sidebar coding assigns a ***unique terminal Id*** to the flow editor where it is being displayed.
+That terminal id is being transferred all the time between the terminal window (client side) and the pseudo terminal (server side), to make sure the data of the multiple terminals doesn't get mixed.

 This is also the main reason why I had to implement my own *Terminal Input* node: this node will also sends that unique terminal id to the server, to make sure that the data will be inject in the terminal window of the **SAME** flow editor (where the Terminal Input node's button has been clicked)!
 If I would have reused the Inject node, the server wouldn't have been able to determine in which terminal the data should be inserted.  *Therefore it is not possible to use the Inject node to inject commands into the terminal!*

 It would have been nice to have a *Terminal output* node, to capture the output of a command and process that data in your Node-RED flow.
 However such a Terminal Output node runs on the server, which means it is a single node instance that would get the data from all commands from all connected terminals.
-This way data from all connected terminals gets mixed, which is totally useless.  *Therefore it is not possible to create a useful Terminal Output node.*
+This way data from all connected terminals gets mixed, which is totally useless.
+Moreover the data would also contain the input from the user (so not only the terminal output)!  *Therefore it is not possible to create a useful Terminal Output node.*

 It is also *not useful to have an output on the Terminal Input node*: a single Terminal Input node on the server side, will be visualized in every flow editor.
 So the injected commands from all users will arrive at the same Terminal Input node instance, which means the data again will be mixed.